hapax/hapax.github.io/assets/boring.md

 natural numbers called
 [ordinals](https://en.wikipedia.org/wiki/Ordinal_number).
 Like natural
-numbers, these are themselves well-ordered, and include not only finite natural numbers but numbers corresponding to different sorts of infinity.
+numbers, these are themselves well-ordered, and include not only finite natural numbers but ordinals for different sorts of infinity.

 The basic idea is to start with $0$, but keep on counting up "past infinity", defining